SECURITYMADEINLU/DNS_WS/README.md

      - [OBJECTIVE 2] Dynamic websites load from various servers in order to generate a single homogeneous content
      - [MEAN 2] Connect to a dynamic website and show audience a Lightbeam outcome : audience need to understand that a dynamic website is loadig from various places.
 Explain that connecting to Wort.lu (other example?) generates many other connections to various web servers and related data transfer.
 Use analogy with a tangible shop, only all shops in the street are aware in real time that you went in that shop and can monitor and listen to what you do and say (even geolocalize you in certain situations).

+Process:
+* Speaker starts introdfucing topic
+* One child is designated as a DNS server

 ### Step 1 content example:
 <img src="675px-Domain_name_space.svg.png">